zer0cal/zer0cal/README.md

 - 👋 Hi, I’m Wojciech Falba from Olsztyn, Poland
-- 👀 I’m interested in developing mobile apps
+- 👀 I’m interested in ML & AI
-- 🌱 I’m currently learning Kotlin, Dart & Flutter, Python
+- 🌱 I’m currently Python and Julia
-- 💞️ I’m looking to collaborate on some mobile apps projects
+- 💞️ I’m looking to collaborate on some ML projects
 - 📫 How to reach me:
   - e-mail: wojciech.falba@gmail.com
   - LinkedIn profile: https://www.linkedin.com/in/wojciech-falba-4b002b18a/